sbgn/sbgn/README.md

 Contributions and changes can be made in several ways:

-1) downloading files using Git and pushed back to this repository directly or via pull requests.
-Please get in contact with one of the SBGN editors if you need commit permissions;
+1. Downloading files using Git and pushed back to this repository directly or via pull requests.
+Please get in contact with one of the SBGN editors if you need commit permissions
-1) through the online GitHub Editor by clicking the Edit menu on any .md file;
+1. Through the online GitHub Editor by clicking the Edit menu on any .md file
-1) submitting an issue on our [issue tracker](https://github.com/sbgn/sbgn/issues).
+1. Submitting an issue on our [issue tracker](https://github.com/sbgn/sbgn/issues)

 # Website Structure
 ## Menu Items